-Microsoft are heading for one of their biggest E3 shows ever, lining up as much as 14 games from Xbox Game Studios, a 13-strong group that includes the developers of Minecraft, Sea of Thieves, Forza Horizon, Gears of War, etc.
+Microsoft are heading for one of their biggest E3 shows ever, lining up as much as from Xbox Game Studios, a 13-strong group that includes the developers of Minecraft, Sea of Thieves, Forza Horizon, Gears of War, etc.

 Rumours are swirling that Halo Infinite is among the games Microsoft will be presenting on E3, and same goes for Gears 5 by The Coalition.

 Unfortunately, we're not sure that Steam fans will like this decision very much, because if we didn't know better - we'd say it's an intentional jab.
 But we do, so we didn't.